tenglab/DASE/README.md

 ```

 Then, follow the [**User's Guild**](https://github.com/tenglab/DASE/blob/master/DASE_guide.pdf)
-to preform SE differneital analysis.
-In the guide, we detailed how to prepare input files, swith input
+to perform SE differential analysis.
+In the guide, we detail how to prepare input files, switch input
-formats, interpret the outputs as well as some spline fitting examples.
+formats, interpret outputs files as well as some spline fitting examples.

+The users are also encouraged to refer to the help pages of R functions in this package.

 ## Citation
 If you use DASE, please cite our paper at (https://www.biorxiv.org/content/10.1101/2021.09.25.461810)